lampapps/paintballreview/_posts/2018-12-01-gi-sportz-stealth-pro.md

 ##### What we like

-comes with a barrel kit
+* comes with a barrel kit
-best bolt sytem in the paintball world
+* best bolt system in the paintball world

 ##### What we did not like

-The AT pipes gets in the way of some for some people
+* the AT pipes gets in the way of some for some people

 ##### Bottom line

-Highly recommended paintball maker.
+Highly recommended paintball marker.

-##### Cost

-Moderate cost

-{% include button.html url="#" %}
+{% include button.html url="https://www.amazon.com/SPORTZ-Stealth-Paintball-Marker-Black/dp/B07B5BZ2XT/ref=sr_1_1" %}

-[aws]: # "Link to GI Sportz Stealth Pro Paintball Marker at Amazon"
+[aws]: https://www.amazon.com/SPORTZ-Stealth-Paintball-Marker-Black/dp/B07B5BZ2XT/ref=sr_1_1 "Link to GI Sportz Stealth Pro Paintball Marker at Amazon"